Resveratrol, an Excellent Shield for the Brain

 Resveratrol: What is it and how does it work?

-The pharmaceutical products being sold are not considered to be medications, but rather dietary supplements that are prepared by naturally drying the skin and seeds from black grains and roots of other plants.
+These pharmaceutical products are not medications, but rather dietary supplements prepared by naturally drying the skin and seeds from black grains and roots of other plants.
 It is said the resveratrol is the stronger antioxidant around and protects against free radicals.
 This causes as a result noticeable anti-aging effects, but…What’s the truth in all this?

 I consider facts regarding such a controversial subject to be the effects that have been proven on an experimental level and which are not based solely on interpretations.